-Mauricio Rivas is an associate in the firm’s Mexico City office a and a member of Mayer Brown’s Global Energy Group and Banking & Finance practice.
-Mauricio has participated in project finance deals for clients in the energy and infrastructure sectors.
-His experience also includes banking and finance transactions.
+Mauricio Rivas is an associate in the firm’s Mexico City office since 2017, and a member of Mayer Brown’s Global Energy Group and Banking & Finance Practice.
+Mauricio has participated in a wide range of complex, domestic and cross-border, transactions in the Banking & Finance space.

 Public Tenders and Procurement

 - Currently advising China Electric Power Equipment and Technology, Co., Ltd. (CET), a wholly-owned subsidiary of State Grid Corporation of China (SGCC), in its participation in the public auction conducted by CFE Transmission, subsidiary of the Mexican Federal Electricity Commission (CFE), for the award of a services contract for the construction, operation and maintenance of a high voltage direct current (HVDC) transmission line (the first one in Mexico), with an approximate investment of USD 1.7 billion, which will transport clean energy in the states of Oaxaca, Morelos, Estado de México, Veracruz, Puebla and Mexico City in Mexico.

 - Also advising CET in its participation in the auction conducted by the Mexican Ministry of Energy (SENER) for the award of a services contract for the construction, operation and maintenance of a HVDC transmission line, with an approximate investment of USD 1.1 billion, for the interconnection between the Interconnected National System (SIN) and the Baja California Electric System (BC).

 - Successfully represented an E&P company before the National Hydrocarbons Commission (CNH) in the bidding processes for Rounds 2.1, 2.4, and 3.1 resulting in the award of contracts with for E&P in shallow and deep waters, respectively.